UT-ADL/autoware_mini/README.md

 roslaunch autoware_mini start_sim.launch
 ```

-You should see Rviz windows with a default path.
-You need to give the vehicle initial position with 2D Pose Estimate button.
+You should see Rviz window with a default map.
+You need to give the vehicle initial position with 2D Pose Estimate button and goal using 2D Nav Goal button.

 ## Launching with Carla